jhe16/jhe16.github.io/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

 This course explores design and implementation principles in modern distributed systems.
 In particular, the course will emphasize on recent techniques used by real-world distributed systems such as cloud systems, enterprise data center, and virtualized container systems.
-Topics include canonical distributed concepts such as remote procedure call, distributed objects, replication, distributed system security, consensus protocol, and recent distributed system technologies such as peer-to-peer, grid, autonomic computing, distributed massive data processing/Google map-reduce, machine learning for distributed systems, distributed system debugging, multi-core systems, distributed virtualization.
+Topics include canonical distributed concepts such as remote procedure call, replication, distributed system security, consensus protocol, and recent distributed system technologies such as peer-to-peer, grid, autonomic computing, distributed massive data processing/Google map-reduce, machine learning for distributed systems, distributed system debugging, multi-core systems, distributed virtualization.

 Prerequisites
 ======